KittyGiraudel/site/_posts/2014-03-10-git-tips-and-tricks-part-1.md

 ## Use an awesome prompt

-<blockquote class="pull-quote--right">Each commit should leave the branch stable.</blockquote>
+> Each commit should leave the branch stable.

 If you have to often switch from one branch to another (like a Git monkey), having a great prompt is quite useful to know what is the current branch you're working on, if you have modified some files, if you have some commits to push or to pull from the server, and so on.